ThatGuyJamal/phoenix-db/docs/index.md

 - `Client` - A client that connects to the database
 - `Server` - A server that runs the database

-- `Key` - A unique identifier for a type of data
-- `Value` - The data stored in the database

 # Commands

 - `INSERT key value` - Set the value of a key
+    - `INSERT *` - Allows multiple data inserts in one request using an array
 - `LOOKUP key` - Get the value of a key
+    - `LOOPUP *` - Gets all the keys in the database
 - `DELETE key` - Delete the value of a key

-- `LIST` - List all keys
+    - `DELETE *` - Deletes all the data in the database

 - `CREATE` - Create a new database
 - `DESTROY` - Destroy a database
 - `EXIT` - Exit the database